andestech/buildroot-external/readme.txt

   +-- u-boot-spl.bin
   +-- u-boot.itb

-Copy the sdcard.img onto an SD card with "dd":
+Copy the sdcard.img to a SD card with "dd":

   $ sudo dd if=sdcard.img of=/dev/sdX bs=4096

-Then, your SD card should be something looks like:
+Your SD card partition should be:

   Disk /dev/mmcblk0: 31457280 sectors, 3072M
   Logical sector size: 512